 Alaska’s speech-language pathologists earn the 13th highest average salary in the country even though Alaska is the 49th most populous state.
 Alaska’s SLPs earn an average of 5% more than their counterparts nationally.

-Fairbanks SLPs at the high end of their profession take the prize for the largest annual salaries in the state, starting at $135,720.
+Fairbanks SLPs at the high end of their profession take the prize for the largest annual salaries in the state, starting at $135,720 for those in the top ten percent.
+They’ll typically have more experience and expertise than the average.

 Job Growth in a High-Paying Field that Promises Job Satisfaction